puffetto/spdu/README.md

 No need to say that if you have more than two sites/machines things do not change much: just copy your account there are generate the certificate for "gamma.domain.tld,api.domain.tld" etc.

+# SECURITY NOTES

+It is important that one understands what he is doing, so please read carefully this part.

+First: we are doind stateless challenging for SSL certificates, this means that all our machines will happily reply bingo.THUMBPRINT to anyone requesting it, at any time.
+Someone will yell that RFC8555 states "Clients SHOULD NOT respond to challenges until they believe that the server's queries will succeed" and then "The client SHOULD de-provision the resource provisioned for this challenge once the challenge is complete".

+It is bullshit.
+RFCs have a precise jargon and in this jargon "SHOULD" is not "MUST".
+Actually "SHOULD" means "We adice you to do it this way unless you know what you are doing".
+We know what we are doing: we reply to any request from anyone at any time with the Thumbprint.

+Is this a problem?
+No. It's not.

+1. The thumbprint is all but a secret, at any renewal it will fly back and forth on the network in plain HTTP (no SSL)
+2. A malicious actor might simply be patient enough and keep asking for it: sooner or later he would get the moment when certificates are being renewed
+3. The Thumbprint is an (irreversible) HASH of the PUBLIC key of the account.
+HASH, PUBLIC KEY.
+Says something?
+It is not a secret, it is not a private key, it is not even something from which you can derive the public key.

+The second objection could be that we are permanently replying to challenges.

+Could this be exploited somehow?
+No. It cannot.

+All we do is tell the world "Hey, the server responding on this IP address is associated with the account whose public key has this hash".
+1. Noone could use this to associate our server with a different account
+2. Noone could use this to asssociate a different IP address with our account
+3. Noone could do anything, unless they have our account's PRIVATE key.

+The only REAL problem for this scenario is that the account (with its private key) is shared across all the machines: fucked one, fucked all.

+But I see you.
+I know that you have you magical ring of SSH keys without passphrase to happiliy jump from one machine to another, I know you have "sudo -i" enabled without a password.
+I know it.
+Don't lie and keep people out of your machines: fucked one, fucked all.

+A second securiy issue is related to the DNS: we allow anyone to update the RRSet "api.pool.domain.tld" as long as it's from 127.0.0.1.
+But you do not give accounts to strangers on production machines... do you?

+Well, if you do then have fun setting up authentication for a script updating a DNS server on the same machine; but also remember to secure properly the oplace where th script reads the key as... anything but 600 would put you back in trouble,